briantoby/GSAS-II-buildtools/README.md

+**Purpose of this branch is to save the g2complete via a saved archive**

 This repo contains files used for building GSAS-II binaries and distribution kits from the test git reops found in this organization as well as files for download.
 For downloads, look here: https://github.com/AdvancedPhotonSource/GSAS-II-buildtools/releases/latest